 I am sure some may be wondering, “Don’t you know that hurts people?
 Why would you do that?”

 When I am depressed, I am not my regular self.
 When I am depressed, I don’t even know who I am anymore.
 I am so lost and confused, as I question everything I have ever known to be true about myself and this world.

 Simply put, it’s easy for me to knowingly shut people out because I am not Renata.
 I am a mutated, emotional wreck.
 I simply strive to survive with each waking minute.

 I don’t joke with people.
 I only talk to people if I absolutely have to.
 I don’t seek out further contact.
 My only main goal is to work and sleep.
 And even then, all I really want to do is curl up in a ball and hibernate for days upon days.

 I used to be one of those people who once said, “Well, can’t you just snap out of?
 Isn’t it your choice?”
 All I can say to that is no, I can’t; and no, it’s not.
 I never knew this until I experienced it.
 I even tried to convince myself I wasn’t depressed.

 But, it doesn’t work that way.

 Depression is a monster.

 It only desires to grab on and take root.
-Depression does not care who you are, who’ve you been, or you aspire to be.
+Depression does not care who you are, who’ve you been, or who you aspire to be.
 Depression is lethal.
 Depression lives on its own terms, time, and rules.

 I never know how long my depression will last.
 Sometimes, it comes with no warning or explanation, although I can usually guess when it will come.
 It usually comes in the middle of a lot of big life moments or decisions.
-It comes when I don’t want to deal with life.
-When I don’t want to be an adult.
+It comes when I don’t want to deal with life, when I don’t want to be an adult.